StevenNagata/Job-Lander/README.md

 npm install
 ```
 Create an '.env' file in the project root.
+You will need an AWS bucket to save files to.
+Update you bucket policy to have public read access.
+Put your S3 bucket name, Access key, and secret key into the .env file

+Run the application
 ```
 PORT=3000
 S3_BUCKET=xxxxxx
 WS_ACCESS_KEY_ID=xxxxxx
 AWS_SECRET_ACCESS_KEY=xxxxxx
 ```
-Note: You will need an AWS bucket to save files to.
-Update you bucket policy to have public read access.
-Run the application

 ```
 npm run watch
 ```